GabrielHub/UniversitySimulator/README.md

 **Focus:**

-	* Building Management: Introduces clickable tilemap mechanic
+	* Building Management - Introduces clickable tilemap mechanic, building management tab, and StudentPool and Faculty is now capped by the buildings you have
-	*
+		- Buildings have different types, that come with different bonuses
+	* Faculty Pay Slider - Affects

 **Details:**